snandasena/traffic-sign-classifier/README.md

 ![](resources/all-data-rgb.png)

-Following is the histogram for labels vs frequecy distribution
+Following is the histogram for labels vs frequency distribution

 ![](resources/provided-data-histogram.png )